GeminiDRSoftware/GHOSTDR/ghostdr/docs/usermanuals/GHOST_UsersManual/extraction.rst

 while preserving the need to weight differently at high versus low signal-to-noise by convolving the variance array both spatially and spectrally.
-In the current implementation, the spectral weights are convolved by a Hanning window of ~7 pixels FWHM, and the spatial variance is convolved by a (Hanning?) function of ~2 pixels FWHM.
+In the current implementation, the spectral weights are convolved by a Hanning window of ~7 pixels FWHM, and the spatial variance is convolved by a function of ~2 pixels FWHM.

 Weighted Extraction Principle in 2D
 ===================================